cds-astro/tutorials/README.md

 This tutorial is centred on using HiPS and MOC to efficiently reach your science goals.
 In particular it will help you answer questions such as: What is the footprint of my imaging survey?
 Where on the sky do we have low foreground extinction?
 Where do these two regions overlap?
 How can I get interesting catalogue entries within these regions?
 This questions are answered by building MOCs from a set of images.
 We also build a MOC from the pixel values of an all-sky survey.
 We then move on to query catalogues in an intersection of these MOCs.

-## Additional tutorials used in conferences and schools
+## Additional tutorials used in past conferences and schools

 Each folder represents a different summer school and the associated tutorials.
 These are not maintained but still accessible.

 ## Need help?

-Don't hesitate to ask a question in the Q&A of our [`Discussions`](https://github.com/cds-astro/tutorials/discussions "https://github.com/cds-astro/tutorials/discussions") section.
+Don't hesitate to ask a question in the Q&A of our [`Discussions`](https://github.com/cds-astro/tutorials/discussions "https://github.com/cds-astro/tutorials/discussions/categories/q-a") section.

 ## Glossary